 Caption: Ken Kremer of Space UpClose Live Interview on Sky News About NASA Artemis II rocket rollout to launchpad on 17 Jan 2026.
 Interview at NASA’s Kennedy Space Center, Florida.
 Artemis II liftoff targeting early Feb 2026 from NASA’s Kennedy Space Center

-In the coming weeks, NASA will complete final preparations of the rocket.
+In the coming days, NASA engineers and technicians will complete final preparations of the rocket.

-If needed, NASA will roll back SLS and Orion to the Vehicle Assembly Building for additional work.
+If needed, NASA may rollback SLS and Orion to the Vehicle Assembly Building for additional work ahead of launch after the wet dress rehearsal.

 “While the Artemis II launch window opens as early as Friday, Feb.
 6, the mission management team will assess flight readiness after the wet dress rehearsal across the spacecraft, launch infrastructure, and the crew and operations teams before selecting a launch date,” says NASA.